 Figure 1.
 Szkieletor in Poland.
 Construction started in 1975 and has not finished yet

 So what does this have to do with Automation?
 What every organization wants to achieve with automation is a much more productive and competitive workforce, with the hope their organization will gain an insurmountable advantage over the competition.
 As IBM states in their whitepaper Reinventing business with automation “Ultimately, the goal of digital automation is to move everyone in the organization closer to the expert level by giving them enhanced capabilities and empowering them to use those capabilities more effectively.”
 By giving users enhanced capabilities and freeing them from the highly repetitive and mundane, they are freed up for higher level thinking and possibly becoming indispensable experts, which gives them and their organization the possibility of being great.
 In our opinion, all greatness starts with expertise.
-To gain your insurmountable advantage, your organization has to put your employees in position to be experts.
+To gain your insurmountable advantage, your organization has to put your employees in a position to be experts.
 Automation can help with this.

 However, you cannot get your employees there if you are all speaking different languages.
 You’ll end up with your own automation Tower of Babel.
 We covered how you can create a Digital Business Automation Organization (Program or Center of Excellence is another way to put it) in a separate blog.
-Organizational alignment is integral to establishing culture, or speaking the same language.
+Organizational alignment is integral to establishing a culture, or speaking the same language.
 Another essential part of the formula to make sure you are speaking the same language is to have a documented framework that allows you to analyze the type of work being performed, and match it with the type of automation which is the best fit for that work.
 There are some excellent write-ups on this, with one of the best coming from Neil Ward Dutton, formerly of MWD Advisors and now working at IDC.
 Unfortunately, the MWD Advisors website is no longer operational so you cannot download the article.
 However, there are a few other adaptations out there to give you an idea of Neil’s approach (recording of presentation at BPMNext, podcast at bpm.com, and SlideShare).

 While Neil’s approach is extensive and truly vendor agnostic, we wanted something a bit more narrow, and specifically created for the areas of automation covered by Digital Business Automation (DBA).
 DBA focuses on the automation areas of Tasks, Workflow, Decisions, Content, and Capture, with all components being augmented and extended by AI.
 Since we are an IBM partner, this is what we advise on most of the time, and thus the language we need to be able to speak with our clients.